Non-Archimedean Whitney stratifications: Open questions

 \subsection{Minimal t-stratifications}

 It would be nice if, for every definable set $X \subseteq K^n$, there would be a ``minimal'' t-stratification $(S_i)_i$ reflecting $X$. ``Minimal'' could mean that for any other t-stratification $(S'_i)_i$ reflecting $X$, we have $S_{\le i} \subseteq S'_{\le i}$ for all $i$.
-Moreover, one might hope that for a minimal $(S_i)_i$, a definable risometry $K^n \to K^n$ preserves $X$ if and only if it preserves $(S_i)_i$ (in general, there are less risometries preserving $(S_i)_i$).
+Moreover (or alternatively), one might hope that for a minimal $(S_i)_i$, a definable risometry $K^n \to K^n$ preserves $X$ if and only if it preserves $(S_i)_i$ (in general, there are less risometries preserving $(S_i)_i$).
 In the case of Whitney stratifications of complex analytic spaces, minimal stratifications in the first sense have indeed been constructed by Teissier; see \cite{Tei.singICM}.

-There are (at least) two reasons for minimal t-stratifications not to exist, but for both of them, there is some hope to overcome the problem.
-The first obstacle is that the non-localness of the conditions of t-stratifications sometimes forces us to choose any point in a ball which we have to put into a smaller stratum; see the examples in Section~\ref{sect:ex}.
-It might be possible to overcome this problem as follows: instead of letting $S_{\le i}$ be a subset of $K^n$, we let it be a subset of all balls in $K^n$, where points are also considered as balls.
+There are (at least) two reasons for minimal t-stratifications not to exist, but for both of them, all hope is not lost.
+The first obstacle is the non-canonicity of t-stratifications explained in Example~\ref{ex:alm-sing}.
+This might be overcome as follows.
+Instead of letting $S_{\le i}$ be a subset of $K^n$, we let it be a subset of the set of subballs of $K^n$, where points are also considered as balls.
 Then we require $d$-translatability on a ball $B \subseteq K^n$ iff no ball of $S_{\le d - 1}$ is (strictly?) contained in $B$.
-At least for the examples of Section~\ref{sect:ex}, this seems to solve the problem.
+At least for Examples~\ref{ex:alm-sing} and \ref{ex:ball}, this seems to solve the problem.

-A second problem is that one can construct a set $X$ such that whether $X$ is $d$-translatable on some given ball is not a definable function of the ball.
-(This can easily be done using a sufficiently evil residue field, e.g.\ $\bbQ$.)
+A second problem is that one can construct a set $X$ such that whether $X$ is $d$-translatable on some ball $B$ does not depend definably on $B$ (see Example~\ref{ex:tsp-ndef}).
 Since for t-stratifications, $d$-translatability is always definable (Lemma~\ref{lem:trans-def}), any t-stratification reflecting $X$ will necessarily have less risometries than $X$ preserving it.
 I do not think that it is possible to solve this problem in general, but it might be possible to find a good condition on the residue field which avoids the problem.
-Here is a candidate: for any definable function $f\colon k^n \to k$, there exists a definable function $\tilde{f}\colon \valring^n \to \valring$ such that $\res \circ \tilde{f} = f \circ \res$.
+A candidate which at least destroys Example~\ref{ex:tsp-ndef} is the following.
+For any definable function $f\colon k^n \to k$, there exists a definable function $\tilde{f}\colon \valring^n \to \valring$ such that $\res \circ \tilde{f} = f \circ \res$.